 A preview of the Blanc de Blancs 2010 R.D was poured at this event.
 Look for the release of this wine in October.

 The “Vagabond Kitchen” food truck is returning to Blue Mountain for two Saturdays, this summer!
-On July 28th and August 25th, please join us from 12pm - later afternoon (3:30-4pm) for some innovative ‘global street food’.
+On July 28th and August 25th, please join us from 12pm - 3:30pm for some innovative ‘global street food’.
 Enjoy the amazing food, games, our iconic view, and a glass of wine in our picnic area.